ediyacof/wave_to_WWW_privacy_policy/privacy_policy.md

 ## 7. Changes to This Privacy Policy

-- This policy will take effect immediately after the review is approved**.
+- This policy will take effect immediately after the review is approved.
 - Any changes will be notified through announcements within the Service.

 ---